Chevie Kehoe: 1997 shootout

-On February 15, 1997, Kehoe and his brother Cheyne were involved in a shootout with an Ohio State Highway Patrol trooper, John Harold Harker and a Clinton County, Ohio Sheriff's Office deputy, Robert Gates, in Wilmington, Ohio.
-The Highway Patrol trooper had stopped their vehicle, a blue Chevy Suburban, for driving too slowly and erratically on the road and found the license plate and registration had expired; the brothers also failed to produce any driver's licenses.
-Chevie, the driver, complied with the officer's orders to get out of the car but warned him against touching him when he tried to search him.
-The deputy noticed the trouble the state trooper was having with Chevie and stopped to help.
+On February 15, 1997, Kehoe and his brother Cheyne were involved in two shootouts with law enforcement officers in Wilmington, Ohio.

+The first incident happened with John Harold Harker, an Ohio State Highway Patrol trooper, and Robert Gates, a Clinton County, Ohio Sheriff's Office deputy.

+The Highway Patrol trooper had stopped their vehicle, a blue Chevy Suburban, for driving too slowly and erratically on the road.
+Harker found the license plate and registration had expired; the brothers also failed to produce any driver's licenses.
+Chevie, the driver, complied with the officer's orders to get out of the car but warned him against touching him when Harker tried to search him.
+Gates noticed the trouble the state trooper was having with Chevie and stopped to help.
 As one of the officers called for a tow truck to impound the vehicle, Chevie suddenly began to dash back to the vehicle with the officers in pursuit.
 The officers had pinned Chevie to a patrol car and were trying to subdue him when Cheyne produced a handgun from his passenger seat and opened fire on the officers, allowing Chevie to jump back into the Suburban and escape.
 Cheyne himself fled into the nearby woods, where police searched unsuccessfully for him for the whole day.

 Later that day, Chevie was involved in a shootout in an electrical supply company parking lot with two Wilmington police officers, Ofc.
 Richard "Rick" Wood and Sgt.
 Robert "Bob" Martin.
 During the second shootout, a passer-by motorist, 56-year-old Frank Marsden, was hit in the shoulder.

 The two shootouts were recorded on both the trooper and the sergeant's dashboard camera in their patrol vehicle and was widely broadcast in the media at the time.
 Footage of the shootout was first aired in 1997 on FOX's World's Scariest Police Shootouts.
-It has since been shown on such television programs, among others, as Most Shocking and World's Most Amazing Videos.
+It has since been shown on such television programs as Most Shocking and World's Most Amazing Videos, among others.